 Another aspect to J Kenji Lopez Alt’s process is putting the wings in the refrigerator uncovered (on a rack) at least a few hours (preferably overnight)

 1 Pound of Wings

 1 Tablespoon of Corn Starch

 1. Line a large bowl with paper towels and pour the chicken wings into bowl.

 2. Using more paper towels on the top of the chicken wings, dry the wings from both sides and dab to get them as dry as you can.

-3. For each pound of chicken wings, use 1 teaspoon (each) of baking powder, corn starch, and salt.
+3. For each pound of chicken wings, use 1 tablespoon (each) of baking powder, corn starch, and seasoning.
 Sprinkle across the chicken and mix it around in your hands to incorporate fully.
 Ensure all sides (of the wings) are covered.
 I noticed that if I have too many chicken wings in the bowl, it is more difficult to coat both sides of the wings.
 If this is the case, do in smaller batches or use a larger bowl.